Tibet Federation of Trade Unions

 The Tibet Federation of Trade Unions, or Tibet Autonomous Regional Federation of Trade Unions (TARFTU; 西藏自治区总工会), a regional branch of the All-China Federation of Trade Unions (ACFTU), was formally established in September 1965 in Lhasa following the establishment of the Tibet Autonomous Region.

 History

 Its early activities focused on integrating ethnic Tibetan workers into state-led infrastructure projects such as the Qinghai-Tibet Highway (completed 1954) and the Lhasa Cement Factory in 1960, promoting socialist labor models in a predominantly agrarian society.

-During the post-1978 reforms, the TARFTU prioritized vocational training for rural Tibetan laborers transitioning to urban industries and mediated labor relations in emerging tourism and handicraft sectors.
-In the 2010s, it launched the Tibet Green Skills Initiative in 2016, training workers in solar energy installation and ecological tourism for projects like the Yamdrok Lake Clean Energy Base.